Prajwal111299/skills-communicate-using-markdown/README.md

 1. Click **Commit changes**.
 1. Wait about 20 seconds then refresh this page (the one you're following instructions from).
 [GitHub Actions](https://docs.github.com/en/actions) will automatically update to the next step.

+# Hello, I'm glad I made it this far in this course.
+I'm Prajwal Kumar!
 <footer>

 <!--